jolicode/Badass-Pageflow/README.md

  * com.jolicode.pageflow.navBar.left
  * com.jolicode.pageflow.navBar.right

+### tiapp.xml
- * don't forget to enabled this option in `tiapp.xml` for orientation change behavior on iOS:
+Don't forget to enabled this option in `tiapp.xml` for orientation change behavior on iOS:

     ```js
     <fullscreen>true</fullscreen>
     <navbar-hidden>true</navbar-hidden>
     ```

+### Android custom theme
- * on Android, you have to create a custom theme in `platform/android/res/values/customtheme.xml`, to hide the native ActionBar:
+On Android, you have to create a custom theme in `platform/android/res/values/customtheme.xml`, to hide the native ActionBar:

     ```js
     <?xml version="1.0" encoding="utf-8"?>